armirate-obsidian/mkdocs-obsidian/docs/index.md

 ## What content will be in the page?

 I am thinking of writing some blogs about the discovery I have made from solving the computer problems, or something new I have found on the internet that it needs to be typed down.

+I will start learning how to use [MkDocs](https://www.mkdocs.org/) to write the blog properly after learning web development.

+> Edited November 2024